rjrajivjha/parking_lot_app/README.md

 ```
 cd squad_app/
 git checkout master  #if not already in master.
-pip install -r requirements.txt # only for first time or if required.
+pip install -r requirements.txt # only for first time or whenever required or prompted by terminal.
 cd app/
 python -m main 'mocks/input.txt'
 ```
+P.S : use pip3 if pip not working

 Sample Input file : mocks/input.txt

 - To test on another file use :